The difference between an IEP and Sciences Po?

 The expression“Sciences Po“, when not followed by the name of a city, designates the Parisian IEP:“Sciences Po Paris“.

-There is therefore only one Sciences Po, but several Sciences Po + city, as explained below.
+There is therefore only one Sciences Po, but several Sciences Po + cities, as explained below.

 Legal agreement on the Sciences Po brand